WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-11-04-running-php-unit-tests-on-windows-using-appveyor-and-chocolatey.markdown

 Because we only want the latest version we run it through `Select-Object` to select the top line using `Select-Object -first 1`.
 We wrap all of these commands in brackets so we can perform the next operation on it.
 `cinst` doesn't understand a version formatted `php|7.0.12` we have to strip the `php|` off, we can do that with the build in `$var -replace`.
 Be case we wrapped the previous operations in brackets it is treated as `$var` in powershell and we can run the replace over it. ` -replace '[php|]',''`.
 Once again we wrap the result of that operation in brackets so it is presented to `cinst` as a `$var`.
 Now we can do the actual installation with `cinst`.
-Running `cinst` with `-y` will confirm all prompts, the second argument `php` is the package we want to install, and `--version` uses the version we determent with the previous commands.
+Running `cinst` with `-y` will confirm all prompts, `--ignore-checksums` don't run the checksum checks which is could be needed at time, the second argument `php` is the package we want to install, and `--version` uses the version we determent with the previous commands.
+(We're also putting a `appveyor-retry` in front of it to ensure it will do 3 attempts before giving up.
+Giving windows can be flaky at times we need the retries, and `--ignore-checksums` to ensure the build doesn't fail on trivial errors.)
 All of that combined will install the latest PHP `7.0` version we'll run our tests against.

 Beyond that it is all fairly simple, we enable a few extensions, downloaded composer, install dependencies, and show them (useful for debugging dependencies issues).
-An interesting note here is that `appveyor-retry` will retry the command is prepends when it fails.

 ## Running your tests